luanhytran/HyMovieRental/README.md

 # asp-hy-movie-rental
-A simple Movie Rental website using ASP.NET MVC 5
+A simple CRUD Movie Rental website using ASP.NET MVC 5

 It suppose to be use at video rental store